reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 worse as we add processors!
 So we just need to be giving the processes more work to do.

-Lastly, node the run on my desktop is a bit quicker than the cluster job.
+Lastly, note the run on my desktop is a bit quicker than the cluster job.
 But remember here I'm making poor use of the cluster nodes, only giving them one process (one core) each.
 HPC cluster nodes don't really offer you benefit in speed for single core; it's the extra RAM and extra cores that give you the